Nesting statistics in the O(n) loop model on random planar maps: General definitions, reminders and main results

 \subsection{Critical exponents}

-We now discuss some exponents that characterize the different universality classes of critical points of the $O(n)$ loop model.
-Some of them are well-known while others are introduced here for the purposes of the study of nesting.
+We now discuss some exponents that characterise the different universality classes of critical points of the $O(n)$ loop model.
+Some of them are well known while others are introduced here for the purposes of the study of nesting (for completeness all definitions are given below).
 In the case of the dilute and dense universality classes, the known exponents are rational functions of the parameter: \beq b = \frac{1}{\pi} \arccos \left(\frac{n}{2}\right), \eeq which decreases from $\frac{1}{2}$ to $0$ as $n$ increases from $0$ to $2$.
+Let us mention that $b$ is closely related to the so-called coupling constant $\mathfrak{g}$ appearing in the Coulomb gas description of the $O(n)$ model on regular lattices, the relation being $\mathfrak{g}=1+b$ (dilute) or $\mathfrak{g}=1-b$ (dense).

-An entry $\bullet$ indicates that the exponent is not unknown.
-At the time of writing, there is no consensus about the value of $d_{H}^{{\rm gasket}}$ in the physics literature, although the value $4$ (independently of $n$), or a so-called Watabiki formula have been proposed (see {\it e.g.}, \cite{Bowick,Dup1,Ambjorn2014676} and references therein).
+Before entering into definitions, we summarise the exponents on Table~\ref{tab:critexp}.
+An entry $\bullet$ indicates that the exponent is unknown.
+At the time of writing, there is no consensus about the value of the Hausdorff dimension $d_{H}$ in the physics literature, although a so-called Watabiki formula has been proposed (see {\it e.g.}, \cite{Bowick,Dup1,AMBJORN2013328,AMBJORN2014676} and references therein) and critically analysed in view of recent mathematical results \cite{2016arXiv161009998D,2017arXiv171100723G}.
 All other exponents can be derived rigorously in the $O(n)$ model on triangulations, as well as the model with bending energy, and are expected to be universal.
-We actually reprove these results -- the only new statement concerns $\nu$ -- for the dense and dilute phase of the model with bending energy with not too large $\alpha$ during the course of the article.
+We actually reprove these results in the course of the article --- the only new statement concerns $\nu$ --- for the dense and dilute phases of the model with bending energy.